codesinger/shu/doc/shu-manual.md

 For example, "99+2" has start 99 and end 101.
 "99-2" has start 99 and end 97.
 "99.103" has start 99, end 103.
 "98" has start 98 and end is nil.

+#### shu-tighten-lisp ####
+[Command]
+ (Alias: tighten-lisp)

+Within the bounds of a lisp function or macro, "tighten" some lisp code.
+Look for any single right parenthesis that is on its own line and move it up to the end of the previous line.
+This function is the opposite of *shu-loosen-lisp*